aredridel/recipes/Mains/Deep-Dish-Savory-Ricotta-Pie.md

 Mix 500g ricotta cheese, 3-4 cloves of garlic chopped fine, a teaspoon of salt, and 2 large eggs.
 Layer it on top with a spoon and spread it all the way to the edge.

-Shred 250g mozarella cheese.
+Shred 150g mozarella cheese.
 Sprinkle it on top.

-Bake uncovered for 30-40 minutes, until the ricotta is set.
+Bake uncovered for 30-40 minutes, until the ricotta is set & the mozarella is well browned.

 Serve warm.
 Makes an excellent breakfast.